haxelion/nagen/README.md

 ### 4.1.
 Basic concepts

 The language file is composed of several rules.
 Each rule use a group of symbols.
-A symbol is a string of characters, like a voyel or a syllabe.
+A symbol is a string of characters, like a voyel or a syllable.

 A rule define two things: a group of symbols and a list of connections to other rules, each with a probability weight.